If you’re tired of wasting expensive wrapping paper, check out our list of creative DIY gift wrapping ideas for Christmas!

 If you want to make the wrapping process a little more thoughtful, grab plain colored tins and cans and decorate them yourself.
 Permanent markers and stickers work great for this.

 Another great option for saving money on Christmas paper this year is to get some Wrapeez.
+We were provided with samples a few years ago, and love the quality and variety.

 Have you ever heard of Wrapeez?
 It’s a reusable, eco-friendly gift wrap that magically stretches over different shapes and sizes.
 With fashionable patterns, a built-in bow effect, no tape, and no scissors, you can have your presents wrapped in a flash.